David-Happel/CV4RS/README.md

 ```

 Arguments:
-- **Samples** if you want to limit the numebr of samples the model is trained on you can specify that here.
+- **Samples:** if you want to limit the numebr of samples the model is trained on you can specify that here.
 Leave empty for full dataset
 - **Epochs:** how many epochs to train the model on.
 Where one epoch is the full set of data
 - **Batch Size:** Specify the batch size to be used in training
 - **Timepoints:** The number of temporal features to use.
 Max is 36